 The care plan for patients with leukemia should be emphasized on comfort, minimize the adverse effects of chemotherapy, promote preservation of veins, manage complications, and provide teaching and psychological support.

-Here are five (5) nursing care plans (NCP) for leukemia:
+Here are five (5) nursing care plans (NCP) and nursing diagnosis for patients with leukemia:

 - Risk for Infection